dper/kanjiscripts/README.md

 irb(main):005:0>
 ```

 If you get an error at any step, something is wrong.
 Look at the error message, review the above steps and try to figure it out.
 Also make sure you see `charset="UTF-8"` and not `charset="EUC-JP"`.
 It is probably a good idea to try a natto test script as well; e.g., <http://tinyurl.com/ptag5wn>.
 The way in which kana is generated depends on MeCab.
-If you're interested in tweaking the output, see the Japanese documentation here: <http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html#parse>.
+If you're interested in tweaking the output, see the [Japanese documentation](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html#parse).

 Single Characters